Lann4daze/FFCP_Marlin_Conversion/README.md

 # FlashForge Creator Pro Marlin conversion

-Quick guide on converting *[FlashForge Creator Pro](https://www.flashforge.com/consumer/detail/Creator%20Pro?id=4)* running Sailfish firmware to the *[Marlin](https://github.com/MarlinFirmware/Marlin)* firmware.
+Guide on converting *[FlashForge Creator Pro](https://www.flashforge.com/consumer/detail/Creator%20Pro?id=4)* running Sailfish firmware to the *[Marlin](https://github.com/MarlinFirmware/Marlin)* firmware.
 Not intended for faint of heart.
 This guide is not 100% complete and it stands here a reference for future development.

 DISCLAIMER: By using this guide you are fully aware of the risks involved by such modifications.
 I hereby take no responsibility for any loss and/or damage to property and/or personnel involved.
 DO THIS ON YOUR OWN RISK.

 ## Tools